rgthree/rgthree-comfy/README.md

 _(In purple above)_ Add a collection of all connected nodes allowing a single-spot as a "dashboard" to quickly enable and disable nodes.
 Two distinct nodes; one for "Muting" connected nodes, and one for "Bypassing" connected nodes.

-Also, you can use the **Node Combiner** as UI-only virtual node that allows you to connect any number of nodes as an input, into a single output.
+Also, you can use the **Node Collector** as UI-only virtual node that allows you to connect any number of nodes as an input, into a single output.
 As of right now, this is only useful for cleaning up noodles to the Muter node and **any other use will likely not work at all.**

 <details>
 <summary><big><b>A powerful combination: Using Context, Context Switch, & Fast Muter</b></big></summary>